0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 ### Get Domain and create a Domain Name Service Address record (DNS A-record)

 Buy a web domain either from your VPS provider or from another reputable source.
 Make sure to choose a domain name that does not match something proprietary.
-If you want to associate the name with the public blockchain Partisia Blockchain that is okay.
-But Partisia is an independent privately owned company, providing software and infrastructure and run an infrastructure and reader node on PBC.
+If you want to associate the domain name with Partisia Blockchain that is okay because it is a public network where your node participates e.g. you can call the domain https://pbcnode.zknode.com. or similar.
+Avoid the name partisia as a singular.
+Partisia is an independent privately owned company, providing software and infrastructure and run an infrastructure and reader node on PBC.
 So, avoid names that give the impression that your node is run by the company Partisia.